m1nl/blackmagic-esp32/README.md

 ```shell
 idf.py build
 ```
-> Note: the `sdkconfig` file already configures the project to target the ESP32-S2.
-You don't need to run `idf.py set-target esp32s2`, which will overwrite some of the necessary settings in `sdkconfig`.
+> Note: the `sdkconfig` file already configures the project to target the ESP32.

 ## Flash with ESP-IDF

 Connect the dev board to your computer with a USB cable.
 Find the name of the serial port device on your computer that corresponds to the dev board.
-See the [Flipper Zero guide] on how to connect to the dev board over USB or [Espressif's guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html) on how to find the port name.
+See the [Espressif's guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html) on how to find the port name.

 Run:
 ```shell